 This is a Champagne tumbler.
-It was manufactured by J. & L. Lobmeyr GmbH.
+It was designed by Ludwig Lobmeyr and manufactured by J. & L. Lobmeyr GmbH.
 It is dated 1865 and we acquired it in 2010.
 Its medium is mouth-blown, cut and polished crystal.
 It is a part of the Product Design and Decorative Arts department.

 The form of this champagne tumbler, much like a narrow water glass, was an alternative to the coupe-, flute-, and tulip-shaped styles prevalent at the time.
 Designed by the Austrian glassware firm, J. & L. Lobmeyr, the form implied a certain ease of use and was able to hold the bubbles without the stem found on the flute form.
 The Palais pattern, so-called because Lobmeyr felt it elegant enough to be seen in a palace, firmly established the use of a tumbler as part of an elegantly-set dining table.

 The use of narrow facets in this pattern is innovative and provides a link between the broad facets of some of the more sophisticated 18th-century Bohemian goblets and the very thin facets favored by Lobmeyr designer Stefan Rath in the early 20th century.